Where St. Charles goes for Senior Living,

 Senior Living Counselor

-Part of the Lutheran Senior Services family for 19 years, Michele Quillo began her career at Hidden Lake as the office manager in 1990 and later moved into the marketing department.
+Part of the Lutheran Senior Services family for over 20 years, Michele Quillo began her career at Hidden Lake as the office manager in 1990 and later moved into the marketing department.
 In September 1993, Michele joined the Breeze Park staff.
 Michele has a bachelor's degree in administration of justice from the University of Missouri at St. Louis.
 She lives in O'Fallon and has two college-age daughters.